FAQS for booked clients

 Here are our top tips to get the most out of your photography on the day…

 Accommodation – Take the time to research and book suitable accommodation.
-Find somewhere that is spacious, and light and bright.
+Find somewhere that is spacious, light and bright.
 This will ensure you get great preparation photos.

 The Details – Choose a room where you are getting ready, and make sure it is clean and ready for when the photographer arrives.
 Pick a room that is light and bright.
 Put all of your items on the bed that you would like photographed, and hang up any clothing for the day in the room.
 Some of the details include; jewellery, perfume, sentimental items, shoes, flowers etc.